Cumulative emissions accounting of greenhouse gases due to path independence for a sufficiently rapid emissions cycle: Results

 which is increasing everywhere (please see SI).
 Furthermore, $g(0)<0$ so that it has positive root $y^{*}$ where $g\left(y^{*}\right)=0$.
-This depends on $\theta$ and $\gamma$.
+This root depends on $\theta$ and $\gamma$.
 Characterizing the solutions to this cubic equation is important, and its graph in Figure 3 illustrates the aforementioned properties.The mathematics of path-independence reduces to solving this family of cubic polynomials possessing a single root.
+The approach illustrates simultaneously three features of the path independence problem: path independence depends on the value of $y\equiv\alpha x$, whose effect can in turn be decomposed into the position in the emissions cycle and the parameter $\alpha$, and depends on the curvature of the emissions shape function through $\gamma$.